 But even if Luke's authorship of Luke-Acts is uncertain, several things are certain.
 1) that someone wrote them; 2) that the writer was an historian of the highest caliber as judged by the impeccable precision of his content; 3) there was a man named Luke whose name appears in the documents who reasonably fits the criteria of the writer of Luke-Acts.
 In other words, in historiographical terms there are two ways to know about any historian to whom a work is attributed—either a) by external evidence, i.e. outside sources that tell us about the man himself; or b) by internal evidence, i.e. analyzable clues from within the attributed document.
 In the case of the latter, the 'forensic' precision of the historical information contained in Luke-Acts is first-rate.
 To substantiate this claim further I will now introduce Sir William Ramsay.

-In part 2a and b of this series I talked about Luke the historian.
-(You may wish to refer back to those).
-My central idea so far has been that Luke was a first-century historian of the highest caliber who skillfully and accurately documented the nascent years of Christianity and the church starting with the nativity or birth of Jesus (Luke 1-3).
+Again, Luke was a first-century historian of the highest caliber who skillfully and accurately documented the nascent years of Christianity and the church starting with the nativity or birth of Jesus (Luke 1-3).
 In chapter 3 he even included a genealogy rooting Jesus in Jewish history as a descendant of Prophet-King David.
 I have asserted that Luke's writings are eminently trustworthy to give us an accurate historical account of Christian origins and development in the first century.
 I didn't mention that in his accounts Luke reached back into Jewish history well before Christ to document ancient messianic prophecies, i.e. those concerning the Messiah who was to come.
-At the end of part 2b I stated that in the next post, which is this one, I would introduce a modern historian to substantiate the credibility of Luke.
+Now I want to introduce a modern historian to substantiate the credibility of Luke.
 That historian is Sir William Ramsey, 1851-1939.

 During his distinguished career first as Professor of Classical Art and Architecture at Oxford and later Regius Professor of Humanities at Aberdeen, Ramsay became world-renowned in scholarly circles and was knighted for his contributions to his fields of research.
 He was awarded three honorary fellowships from Oxford and honorary doctorates from nine other prestigious universities.
 He also received honorary memberships to nearly every historical society.
 This is the man to whose Legacy we look now.
 Ramsay became an expert on Luke and an unashamed champion of the Lucan accounts of Christianity.